Peridot: Geologically

 Olivine, of which peridot is a type, is a common mineral in mafic and ultramafic rocks, often found in lava and in peridotite xenoliths of the mantle, which lava carries to the surface; however, gem-quality peridot occurs in only a fraction of these settings.
 Peridots can also be found in meteorites.

 Peridots can be differentiated by size and composition.
 A peridot formed as a result of volcanic activity tends to contain higher concentrations of lithium, nickel and zinc than those found in meteorites.

 Olivine is an abundant mineral, but gem-quality peridot is rather rare due to its chemical instability on Earth's surface.
 Olivine is usually found as small grains and tends to exist in a heavily weathered state, unsuitable for decorative use.
 Large crystals of forsterite, the variety most often used to cut peridot gems, are rare; as a result, peridot is considered to be precious.

-In the ancient world, the mining of peridot was called topazios then, on St. John's Island, in the Red Sea began about 300 BCE.
+In the ancient world, peridot (then called topazios) was mined on St. John's Island, in the Red Sea, beginning around 300 BCE.